recurly/recurly-docs-deprecated/docs/PRICING & BILLING GUIDES/usage-based-pricing-guide.md

 ## Step 3: Logging usage for each usage subscription add-on

-After creating a subscription with a usage add-on, you can [log usage](/developers/api/latest/index.html#operation/create_usage) for it.
+After creating a subscription with a usage add-on, you can [log usage](https://recurly.com/developers/api/v2021-02-25/index.html#operation/create_usage) endpoint for it.
 Usage records can be logged in real-time or aggregated into hourly or daily records, depending on what best suits your systems.
 The closer to real-time you log usage, the cleaner and more accurate your invoices will appear.

 The `usage_timestamp` marks when the usage applies, while the `recording_timestamp` reflects when the usage was recorded in your system.
-For more details, refer to the [documentation](/developers/api/latest/index.html#operation/create_usage).
+For more details, refer to the [endpoint](https://recurly.com/developers/api/v2021-02-25/index.html#operation/create_usage).
 In this example, we’ll omit both the `usage_timestamp` and `recording_timestamp`, which will default to the current time.

 > For reference:
 >